mohabouje/WinToast/README.md

 Toast notifications allows your app to inform the users about relevant information and timely events that they should see and take action upon inside your app, such as a new instant message, a new friend request, breaking news, or a calendar event.

-WinToast integrates all standar templates availables in the [ToastTemplateType enumeration](https://msdn.microsoft.com/en-us/library/windows/apps/br208660.aspx).
+WinToast integrates all standard templates availables in the [ToastTemplateType enumeration](https://msdn.microsoft.com/en-us/library/windows/apps/br208660.aspx).

 | Template     | Description | Example   |
 | :------- | ----: | :---: |